asma-naaz/my-static-site/README.md

 # Initialized the git repository using git init.

 * Added the index.html and style.css files to the repository using git add ..
-* Committed the changes with a message using git commit -m "Initial commit with static website files".
+* Committed the changes with a message using git commit -m "second commit".
 * Pushed the changes to GitHub using git push -u origin main.

 # Enable GitHub Pages